Bustinchan/Destiny-Clan-Bot/README.md

 # Destiny Clan Bot

-A basic discord bot to authenticate destiny players in a discrod server
+A basic discord bot to authenticate destiny players in a discord server